Did you know that there are typically more than 100 tasks executors need to complete to settle an estate?

 You’ve learned a lot while serving as an executor.
 You’ve made valuable connections with professionals.
 You’ve seen what sorts of things you might want to incorporate for yourself and things you would want to avoid.
 It’s now time to put that knowledge to good use and plan your own estate.

 Let executor.org assist you through each step of the executor role.
 It’s free and can help a lot.
 We can help you understand the responsibilities and duties of the executor role at each step along the way.
 We can help you track your progress, and you can utilize our spreadsheets to keep track of important financial details.
 We offer the best tools available to help you in your executor duties.
-We even offer a free consultation on asset management and tax minimization – on things like stocks, IRA’s, etc.

 Since you can save your work on Executor.org, you can start today and just do a little at a time, as you are able to do so.
 Think of it as an executor checklist — but a whole lot more helpful!
 Click here to get started.